rtennety/Voxel4D/Website_Content_Backup_Poster_Reference.md

 # Voxel4D Website Content - Full Reference for Science Fair Poster

 This document contains the complete website content in order, preserved for reference when creating the science fair poster.
+All images are listed with their corresponding sections.

 ## Title and Hero Section
 **Title:** Voxel4D: A Unified Vision-Centric World Model for 4D Spatial Forecasting and End-to-End Planning in Autonomous Driving